allenai/s2-folks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an enhancement or new feature for the S2 API.
-title: ''
+title: 'FR:'
-labels: ''
+labels: 'feature request'
 assignees: 'cfiorelli'

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your feature request related to a specific use case or dataset?**
+Provide details on which part of the S2 API this feature would benefit.
+This helps us understand the broader application of your suggestion.

+**Problem Statement**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+For instance, "When trying to retrieve data from [...], it's challenging because [...]".

+**Proposed Solution**
-A clear and concise description of what you want to happen.
+A clear and concise description of the feature or enhancement you'd like to see.

-**Describe alternatives you've considered**
+**Benefits & Impacts**
+Describe how implementing this feature would benefit your work or the broader S2 API user community.

+**Alternative Solutions Considered**
-A clear and concise description of any alternative solutions or features you've considered.
+If applicable, describe any alternative solutions or features you've thought about.

-**Additional context**
+**Additional Context**
-Add any other context or screenshots about the feature request here.
+Include any other relevant context, examples, or screenshots about the feature request.